jwg4/staying_agile_becoming_effective/essays/automation.md

 # I automated something - and now it's a mess!

+There are lots of business processes which are carried out repetitively (once a day, every week, etc) and which involve some automation but also a considerable amount of human interaction.
+In finance, think about reconciliations and regulatory submissions.
+In engineering, think about releasing new versions.

 There is a whole set of theory about why code becomes, in a certain optimal limit, extremely similar in appearance to noise.
 If we can predict the next character of a piece of text, then that character is redundant.
 Most ways of writing computer code allow us to remove a lot of this redundancy using macros or definitions.